Zuribaby/alx_route_me/README.md

   [![Linkedin](./readme_images/linkedin.png)](https://www.linkedin.com/in/iyenoma-provo-6b633516a)

 ## Acknowledgement
-We would like to extend our thanks to the following individuals and resources for their contributions and support in the development of this project:
+We would like to extend our thanks to the following resources for their contributions and support in the development of this project:

 - **ALX-SE** - a big thank you to ALX-SE community for providing the platform and tools needed to achieve this milestone
-- **OpenStreetMap ** - We are grateful for to OpenStreetMap open source community for providing API, frameworks, and tools that made this project possible.
+- **OpenStreetMap** - We are grateful for to OpenStreetMap open source community for providing API, frameworks, and tools that made this project possible.
 - **Stack Overflow** - The Stack Overflow community has been instrumental in helping us overcome technical challenges.
 - **GitHub** - Making collaboration and version control seamless.
 - **Chatgpt** - Helped reduced time that would otherwise be wasted for code debugging.

-Feel free to add or modify this section to acknowledge anyone or anything that has had a positive impact on your project.